ampyard/facequest/api-tutorial.md

 <br/>

 Returns pre-signed URLs to upload reference photo and the photo to be verified.
-For the authentication we use <b>email Id, secret token and constant authorization token “bearer”</b>.
+For the authentication we use <b>email address, secret token and constant authorization token “bearer”</b>.

 *Here is the sample cURL request to get upload URLs.*